 The "Blue Book value" of a used car is a reference to Kelley Blue Book (KBB).
 Published since the 1920s, the KBB has long been the go-to source to determine the value of a used car.
 Whether you're interested in selling or buying a car, you can use the vehicle identification number (VIN) of a car to determine the Blue Book value.
 These numbers were standardized to keep people from trying to sell a car as one make and model when, in actuality, it was another.

 Locate the VIN Number

-Locate the VIN number for the vehicle you're trying to appraise.
-This number is located on a number of different surfaces of the car, but the easiest place to look for it is stamped to metal tag fastened to the inside of the dashboard, right where the windshield meets the hood.
-The VIN is also located on the engine block and sometimes on the inside of the driver's side door.
-If you have any paperwork for the car, such as auto loan or insurance papers, these will also usually have the VIN.
+Before you can find the car value by VIN, you'll need to find the number for the vehicle you're trying to appraise.
+The VIN is located on a number of different surfaces of the car, but the easiest place to look for it is stamped to metal tag fastened to the inside of the dashboard, right where the windshield meets the hood.
+You can also find the VIN on the engine block and sometimes on the inside of the driver's side door.

-Use a free VIN service, such as Motoverse (see "Resources") to find the model and make of the car from the VIN.
+Vehicle History and other free VIN services allow you to find the model and make of the car from the VIN.
 Note that this will not work for pre-1980 model cars, as that was before the VIN system was standardized throughout the world.
 Many auto manufacturers will also encode more specific information into the VIN, such as the engine type, any kind of safety features and where the car was manufactured.

 Examine the Car

 In order to accurately get the KBB value by VIN, you'll need to ascertain the condition of the car.
 The Blue Book rates cars on a scale ranging from poor, fair, good and excellent.
 The better the rating, the more the car is worth.